9 CREATIVE WAYS TO SAVE

 5. IF YOU’RE GOING TO SHOP, SHOP SMART!

 With the internet, it’s never been easier to find deals, compare prices and shop smart.
-One good way to save is by shopping thrift stores or second-hand markets, like Kijiji or Craigslist.
-If you are buying new, try to use special offers or price tracking websites, like Red Flag Deals or Camel Camel Camel, to ensure you’re getting the best deal possible.
+One good way to save is by shopping thrift stores or second-hand markets.
+If you are buying new, try to use special offers or price tracking websites, to ensure you’re getting the best deal possible.

 6. PUT YOUR MONEY WHERE YOUR MOUTH IS